ballerina-platform/ballerina-dev-website/learn/guides/ballerina-graphql-support.md

               headers: { “<Authorization>”: “<Bearer token>”, “<API_Header_Key1>”: “<API_Header_Value1>”,” <API_Header_Key2>”: “<API_Header_Value2>” }
 ```

-## Generate multiple Ballerina clients from a GraphQL config file
+## Generate multiple clients from a GraphQL config

 The example below demonstrates how to generate multiple Ballerina clients from a GraphQL config file configured with a GraphQL schema (SDL) and multiple GraphQL documents.